How to find the best savings account

 Three-year fixed-rate savings accounts

-NB our table ranks accounts based on a deposit of £5,000, so NS&I's bond doesn't show in the default view.
+Please note that our table ranks accounts based on a deposit of £5,000, so NS&I's bond doesn't show in the default view.
 You can change the deposit amount in the box on the left.

 Four-year fixed-rate savings accounts